 Putting the past behind

 The idea of putting the past behind, packing up never to return again, is one that I am sure everyone has considered at some point in their lives even if never seriously.
 It may be to escape shitty circumstances, domestic violence, overwhelming debt, professional or personal mistakes etc. It may also be to simply start anew, to escape boredom, for the adventure of it.
-Regardless of the reason, it is important to keep in mind that no laws should be broken nor should any bridges be burned here.
-This is not a full-on disappearance, it simply is a fresh start.
+Regardless of the reason, it is important to keep in mind that this part of the guide is about getting a fresh start and as a result, no laws should be broken nor should any bridges be burned here.
+This is not a full-on disappearance with no possibility of coming back.

 I cannot stress how important preserving your financial stability is in a situation like this.
 Without it, implementing the rest of the strategy will be very challenging, perhaps even impossible.
 That is not to mention the hit your quality of life would take.